Tigers vs. Cubs Player Props Betting Odds

-The Chicago Cubs visit the Detroit Tigers at Comerica Park on Monday at 6:40 PM ET.
-Those looking to place a player prop wager can find odds on Nico Hoerner, Spencer Torkelson and others in this matchup.
+Those looking to place a player prop wager can find odds on Nico Hoerner, Spencer Torkelson and others in the Chicago Cubs-Detroit Tigers matchup at Comerica Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!